Neil Cameron, Baron Cameron of Balhousie: Chief of Defence Staff

 Cameron became Chief of the Defence Staff on 31 August 1977.
-In that role he secured pay comparability for services personnel involved in civil support during the firemen's strike, visited the People's Republic of China and lectured extensively on the Soviet air threat.
+In that role, he secured pay comparability for services personnel involved in civil support during the firemen's strike, visited the People's Republic of China and lectured extensively on the Soviet air threat.
 He retired in August 1979.

 Later life

-In retirement Cameron became Principal of King's College London who also awarded him an honorary LLD.
-On 14 March 1983 he was created a life peer as Baron Cameron of Balhousie, of Balhousie in the District of Perth and Kinross.
+In retirement, Cameron became Principal of King's College London, which awarded him an honorary LLD degree.
+On 14 March 1983, he was created a life peer as Baron Cameron of Balhousie, of Balhousie in the District of Perth and Kinross.
 He was appointed a Knight of the Order of the Thistle on 30 November 1983.
 He also became Chairman of the trustees of the RAF Museum.
 He died of cancer at the Middlesex Hospital in London on 29 January 1985.